IBM/cpdctl/README_command_reference.md

    - Deployment with the patched id/rev is started.
    - If the deployment is asynchronous, 202 response code will be returned and one can poll the deployment status thereafter.
    - If the deployment is synchronous, 200 response code will be returned with patched deployment response.
    - If any failures, deployment will be reverted back to the previous id/rev and the failure message will be captured in 'failures' field in the response.
+In case of an online deployment, the PATCH operation with path specified as `/online/parameters` can be used to update the `serving_name`.

 ```sh
 cpdctl ml deployment update --deployment-id DEPLOYMENT-ID --space-id SPACE-ID --json-patch JSON-PATCH